khalidsabban/Laptop-Price-Predictor/README.md

 This is the laptop price predictor; the app I'm making:

-6. Try to enter the information about your laltopl and get the prediction.
+6. Try to enter the information about your laptop and get its value in euro.

 <img src="./app/static/images/enter_features.png" width="800"/>

 7. You can also take a quick view of how the project was done in the `Processing` section, or go the the project's repo by clicking on `GitHub Repo`.

 <img src="./app/static/images/infor_about_project.png" width="800"/>

 ### Known issues